National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Temporary rule; closure.

-NMFS is prohibiting retention of “other rockfish” in the Aleutian Island subarea of the Bering Sea and Aleutian Islands management area (BSAI).
-This action is necessary because the 2011 total allowable catch (TAC) of “other rockfish” in the Aleutian Island subarea of the BSAI has been reached.
+NMFS is prohibiting retention of “other rockfish” in the Aleutian Islands subarea of the Bering Sea and Aleutian Islands management area (BSAI).
+This action is necessary because the 2018 “other rockfish” total allowable catch (TAC) in the Aleutian Islands subarea of the BSAI has been reached.

 FOR FURTHER INFORMATION CONTACT:

-In accordance with § 679.20(d)(2), the Administrator, Alaska Region, NMFS (Regional Administrator), has determined that the 2011 TAC of “other rockfish” in the Aleutian Island subarea of the BSAI has been reached.
-Therefore, NMFS is requiring that “other rockfish” caught in the Aleutian Island subarea of the BSAI be treated as prohibited species in accordance with § 679.21(b).
+The 2018 “other rockfish” TAC in the Aleutian Islands subarea of the BSAI is 570 metric tons (mt) as established by the final 2018 and 2019 harvest specifications for groundfish in the BSAI (83 FR 8365, February 27, 2018).
+In accordance with § 679.20(d)(2), the Administrator, Alaska Region, NMFS (Regional Administrator), has determined that the 2018 “other rockfish” TAC in the Bering Sea subarea of the BSAI has been reached.
+Therefore, NMFS is requiring that “other rockfish” in the Aleutian Islands subarea of the BSAI be treated as prohibited species in accordance with § 679.21(b).

 This action responds to the best available information recently obtained from the fishery.
 The Assistant Administrator for Fisheries, NOAA (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
 553(b)(B) as such requirement is impracticable and contrary to the public interest.
-This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay prohibiting the retention of “other rockfish” in the Aleutian Island subarea of the BSAI.
-NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of September 22, 2011.
+This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay prohibiting retention of “other rockfish” in the Aleutian Islands subarea of the BSAI.
+NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as September 26, 2018.

 The AA also finds good cause to waive the 30-day delay in the effective date of this action under 5 U.S.C.
 553(d)(3).
 This finding is based upon the reasons provided above for waiver of prior notice and opportunity for public comment.